-How many times will your remodel your kitchen in your lifetime?
+How many times will you remodel your kitchen in your lifetime?
 Once, maybe two times?
-The average kitchen lasts 10-15 years, but your cabinetry can last up to 50 years, if done correctly.
-We hear time and time again in our industry the bad rap pre fabricated cabinets are getting, after 2-3 short years they start to look worn and don't perform the same.
-In hindsight, the additional investment would have saved a lot of headache and buyers remorse.
+The average kitchen lasts 10-15 years, but your cabinetry can last up to 50 years if done correctly.
+We hear time and time again in our industry about the bad rap pre-fabricated cabinets are getting, after 2-3 short years they start to look worn and don’t perform the same.
+In hindsight, the additional investment would have saved a lot of headaches and buyer’s remorse.

 Custom cabinetry is a craft, one that isn’t going anywhere anytime soon.
 It’s a great way to support a local business and makers.
 Details are present in the finished product with dovetail drawers, soft close hinges, as well as the ability to have your very own Pinterest board come to life.